softlang/yas/languages/DIL/Haskell/README.md

 ## Well-formedness of DIL models

-Type-level programming is employed to enforce several constraints.
+Type-level programming is employed to enforce several constraints -- in particular:

 * Levels must be descending one by one down to zero.
-* Structures must be unique across a model.
+* Names of structure must be unique across a model.
+* Names of defined (introduced) fields must be unique along instantiation chains.
+* Field sets (assignments) must be aligned with definitions in terms of durabilities.
 * Instantiation must not be cyclic.
-* Field definitions (introductions) must be unique along instantiation chains.
-* Field sets (assignments) must be aligned with definitions in terms of durabilities.

 See here for the code: https://github.com/softlang/yas/blob/master/languages/DIL/Haskell/Language/DIL/WellFormedness.hs